RomeHein/ESPecial/README.md

 ## Work in progress:
 - I2C integration
-- Add possibility to make http requests as a type of action.
 - Web Interface: Give it some love, fix some issues, particulary on mqtt connection

 ## Wish list
 - Unit and integration tests!!
 I'm really new in arduino and even c++ world, so I might need more time to work on that part.
 - Find a suitable async web server.
 At the moment, the rest api is syncronous, one call at a time 😓, I'll make a branch with the ESPAsyncWebServer library, but I'm a bit concerned about the heap memory issue they keep having since 2018...